nimadez/voxel-builder/README.md

 ```
 Error: Exceeded the quota
 ```
-Browser storage can handle 6 snapshots with 32x32x32 voxels (use Electron for much higher capacity - 1 million)
+Browser storage is limited, use Electron for much higher capacity.
 ```

 ## FAQ